Therapists

 Read More

-Josephine Jardine, Registered Associate
+Jules Squires, Registered Associate

 Individual and Relationship Therapist Philosophy and Approach: You are the expert on your life, both your experience and the direction you want for your future.
 Your goals and perspective take priority in my view of counseling.
 My role is to partner with you to map out our work together.
 My ...